 If you are unable to test during the exam cycle for which you are approved, you may request and pay for a onetime deferment to the next available exam cycle (see fee schedule on last page).

+You must select the next available exam cycle.

 To make this request, you must first contact Pearson VUE to cancel the original exam appointment, if scheduled, and then contact CCMC Certification Coordinators at ccmchq@ ccmcertification.org to have CCMC create the deferment application online.
 Once your deferment has been created, CCMC will contact you via email/phone to let you know you are able to submit payment online.
 You may call us at 856-380-6836 to give payment information by phone.